 Sometimes in life things just don’t go according to the plan and when the plan is changed or doesn’t work out you have two options; you can either quit and sulk, while looking for reasons and people to blame on why things didn’t work out – or you can pick yourself up, dust yourself off and start again.

-This piece isn’t intended to dive into any geo political issues or debate the “state of the state”, as there are plenty of other sites that do that for you; however, in today’s climate we are seeing a sensitivity level hit an all-time high with Millennials and college aged kids – from the now ever popular “let’s rant on social media and let me tell you why I am mistreated”, to the “safe corners” now provided on college campuses and teachers and professors dismissing students from hard line conversation and debates to protect their feelings.
+This piece isn’t intended to dive into any geo political issues or debate the “state of the state”, as there are plenty of other sites that do that for you; however, in today’s climate we are seeing a sensitivity level hit an all-time high with Millennials and college aged kids – from the now ever popular “let’s rant on social media and promote it through themarketingheaven.com on why we are being mistreated”, to the “safe corners” now provided on college campuses and teachers and professors dismissing students from hard line conversation and debates to protect their feelings.

 The world we live in is tough and sometimes things just don’t go right and to make it you have to be equally as tough, both mentally and physically.